materialsproject/maggma/src/docs/getting_started/stores.md

 Stores provide a number of basic methods that make easy to use:

-- query: standard mongo style `find` method that lets you search the store
+- query: Standard mongo style `find` method that lets you search the store.
-- query_one: same as above but limits to the first document
+- query_one: Same as above but limits to the first document.
-- update: update the documents into the collection, this will override documents if the key field matches.
-You can temporarily provide extra fields to key these documents if you don't to maintain duplicates, for instance keying on both `key` and `last_udpated_field`
+- update: Update the documents into the collection.
+This will override documents if the key field matches.
+You can temporarily provide extra fields to key these documents if you don't to maintain duplicates, for instance keying on both `key` and `last_udpated_field`.
-- ensure_index: this creates an index the underlying data-source for fast querying
+- ensure_index: This creates an index the underlying data-source for fast querying.
-- distinct: gets distinct values of a field
+- distinct: Gets distinct values of a field.
-- groupby: similar to query but performs a grouping operation and returns sets of documents
+- groupby: Similar to query but performs a grouping operation and returns sets of documents.
-- remove_docs: removes documents from the underlying data source
+- remove_docs: Removes documents from the underlying data source.
-- last_updated: finds the most recently updated `last_updated_field` value and returns that.
-Usefull for knowing how old a data-source is
+- last_updated: Finds the most recently updated `last_updated_field` value and returns that.
+Usefull for knowing how old a data-source is.
-- newer_in: finds all documents that are newer in the target collection and returns their `key`s.
-This is a very usefull way of performing incremental processing
+- newer_in: Finds all documents that are newer in the target collection and returns their `key`s.
+This is a very useful way of performing incremental processing.